dalaylan/3380-group-project-server-code/README.md

       * umask<br>
         * if you get 0002 back permissions are set up correctly<br>
  * add the function calls to the server
    * copy the files from this github repo into the /var/www/html/ directory
+   * edit the $connection vars in all files to the login info you created for your MySQL admin
 # how to set up MySQL table
 * open firefox on the server
   * go to localhost/phpmyadmin